-Assess sment of the Preferre ed Approach Draft Plan Change es to the as sessmer nt SA Objectives Short term Medium term Long term Explanation of assessment and mitigation / enhancement Short term Medium term Long term Explanation of assessment and mitigation / enhancement SA1: Ensure the prudent and efficient use of energy and natural resources and the promotion of renewable energy. + + + The presumption for treatment at source and then the criterion based approach for the locating and development of new facilities should avoid harm to the environment.
+SA Objectives Assess ment of th e Prefer red Approach Draft Plan - nt between the Preferred Approach and bosed Modifications Short term Medium term Long term Explanation of assessment and mitigation / enhancement Short term Medium term Long term Explanation of assessment and mitigation / enhancement SA1: Ensure the prudent and efficient use of energy and natural resources and the promotion of renewable energy. + + + The presumption for treatment at source and then the criterion based approach for the locating and development of new facilities should avoid harm to the environment.
 Ensuring that new facilities are sustainable in terms of their water use and resource use is not addressed in the policy.
 However, these issues are addressed as part of Policy WDM2 through requiring facilities to be built which meet BREEAM excellent. + + + No change SA2: Minimise the growth in waste and increase the amount of waste which is re-used, recycled and recovered. + + + The policy aims to ensure that adequate treatment facilities are in place, preferably on site where waste can be processed recovered or recycled.
-Provision of new and expanded sites (where there is an identified need) will allow the Council to meet all of these objectives in terms of recycling and re-use. + + + No change
+Provision of new and expanded sites (where there is an identified need) will allow the Council to meet all of these objectives in terms of recycling and re- use. + + + No change

-Policy W8: Sites Fo r Agricul tural Waste SA3: Reduce the District's impact on climate change and vulnerability to its effects. + + + Dealing with waste at source, a priority of this policy, should significantly reduce any future increase in emissions related to transport of agricultural waste.
+Policy W5: Site Policy W5: Sites For Agricultural Waste SA3: Reduce the District's impact on climate change and vulnerability to its effects. + + + Dealing with waste at source, a priority of this policy, should significantly reduce any future increase in emissions related to transport of agricultural waste.
 The policy does not promote the possible use of agriculture waste for promoting renewable energy.
-Enhancement mitigation: If possible, the policy should address the use of agricultural waste as a fuel for renewable energy. + + + No change Outstanding enhancement measure If possible, the policy should address the use of agricultural waste as a fuel for renewable energy.
+Enhancement measure: If possible, the policy should address the use of agricultural waste as a fuel for renewable energy. + + + No change Outstanding enhancement measure If possible, the policy should address the use of agricultural waste as a fuel for renewable energy.
 SA4: Safeguard and improve air, water and soil resources and reduce the number of people affected by noise and dust from waste management sites. ++ ++ ++ The presumption for treatment at source and then the criterion based approach for the location and development of new facilities should avoid harm to the environment (including on pollution).
 Agricultural waste and exemptions including moving waste, rules and regulations relating to manures and slurries is tightly controlled by Defra.
-The treatment of waste on site (which is promoted through this policy) should help improve agricultural land quality. ++ ++ ++ No change SA5: To conserve, restore, expand and enhance the internationally, nationally and locally valued wildlife species and habitats. + + + The presumption for treatment at source and then the criterion based approach for the locating and development of new facilities should help avoid adversely affecting designation sites or valued biodiversity features.
+The treatment of waste on site (which is promoted through this policy) should help improve agricultural land quality. ++ ++ ++ No change SA5: To conserve, restore, expand and enhance the internationally, nationally and locally valued + + + The presumption for treatment at source and then the criterion based approach for the locating and development of new facilities should help avoid adversely affecting designation sites or valued biodiversity features.
 In addition site selection criteria and Waste Management Development policies should minimise any residual adverse effects. + + + A HRA screening assessment has now been undertaken and concludes that there are no likely significant effects from this policy.